Information for Current and Prospective L&S CS Students

 The CS Division single-course restriction

 The CS Division allows majors to satisfy at most one upper division course requirement at another four-year institution.
 Occasional exceptions are made.
 In either case, you need to make prior arrangements.
-You are expected to complete 27 upper division technical units at Berkeley.
 Please note that upper division courses from other four-year institutions can be used toward the upper division unit requirement set by the College of Letters and Science.

 |Back to top|